kdoore/1335GitBook/hsb_color_mode/hsb-color-wheel.md

 #HSB Color-Wheel
 The images below show 2 color wheels, both color-wheels have an outer ring of full saturation and brightness.
 The first color-wheel has saturation reduced toward the center.
 The second color-wheel has brightness decreased toward the center.

+The programs use a custom function: drawColorWheel( int size)  that draws a color-wheel using the size input parameter to determine the size of the wheel.
+For the images below, the function is called multiple times, each time the brightness or saturation is reduced before each smaller color-wheel is drawn.

+Can you change the program below so that both versions of the color-wheel can be shown in a single program?
+Hint, use the draw function, have one version drawn if the mouse is pressed, and the other version drawn if the mouse is not pressed.

 ![Decreased Saturation](/assets/Screen Shot 2018-08-27 at 6.55.00 AM.png) ![Decreased Brightness](/assets/Screen Shot 2018-08-27 at 6.53.34 AM.png)